 The two priests never gave up as they continued the exorcism night after night.
-On the evening March 20, the exorcism reached an unhealthy new level.
+On the evening of March 20, the exorcism reached an unhealthy new level.
 Ronald urinated all over his bed and began shouting and cursing at the priests.
 Now, Ronald’s parents had had enough.
 They took him to Alexian Brothers Hospital in St. Louis for more serious treatment.

 Finally, on April 18, a “miracle” occurred in Ronald’s room at Alexian Brothers.
-It was the Monday after Easter and Ronald awoke with seizures.
-He yelled at the priests saying that Satan would always be with him.
+It was the Monday after Easter, and Ronald awoke with seizures.
+He yelled at the priests, saying that Satan would always be with him.
 The priests laid holy relics, crucifixes, medals, and rosaries on the boy.

 At 10:45 p.m. that evening, the attending priests called on St. Michael to expel Satan from Ronald’s body.
 They shouted at Satan, saying that St. Michael would battle him for Ronald’s soul.
-Seven minutes later, Ronald came out of his trance and simply said, “He’s gone.”
-The boy recounted how he had a vision that St. Michael vanquished Satan on a great battlefield.
+Seven minutes later, Ronald came out of his trance and said, “He’s gone.”
+The boy recounted how he had a vision that St. Michael vanquishing Satan on a great battlefield.

 The True Story Of The Exorcist

-No one would have ever known about the exorcism of “Roland Doe” (nor would it have become the true story of The Exorcist) if not for an article in The Washington Post, which reported in late 1949, albeit with few details, that priests had indeed performed an exorcism.
+No one would have ever known about the exorcism of “Roland Doe” (nor would it have become the true story of The Exorcist) if not for an article in The Washington Post, which reported in August 1949 that priests had indeed performed an exorcism.

-After The Exorcism Of “Roland Doe”
+After The Exorcism Of ‘Roland Doe’